Homological Mirror Symmetry for Hypertoric Varieties I: Introduction

-Our construction of a tilting bundle follows a recipe of Kaledin \cite{KalDEQ}; thus, the algebra $H$ is an analogue in our context of Bezrukavnikov's noncommutative Springer resolution \cite{BezNon}.
-While this construction springs from geometry in characteristic $p$, and the tilting property is checked using this approach, the tilting generators we consider are sums of line bundles and have a simple combinatorial construction, as does the endomorphism ring $H$.
-This endomorphism ring inherits a grading from a $\mathbb{G}_m$-equivariant structure on $\EuScript{T}$ and is Koszul with respect to it.
-Thus, the category of $\mathbb{G}_m$-equivariant coherent sheaves on $\fM$ is controlled by the derived category of graded $H$-modules, or equivalently by graded modules over $H^!$, its Koszul dual.
-It is this Koszul dual that has a natural counterpart on the mirror side.

-These results should generalize in a number of interesting directions.
-We expect that there is a non-equivariant version of mirror symmetry between complex structures on the Dolbeault hypertoric manifold related by hyperk\"ahler rotation.
-It is also worth noting that the variety $\fM$ is the Coulomb branch (in the sense of \cite{BFN}) with gauge group given by a torus, and that $\mathfrak{Y}$ is expected to be a hyperk\"ahler rotation of the K-theoretic version of this construction.
+The variety $\fM$ is the Coulomb branch (in the sense of \cite{BFN}) with gauge group given by a torus, and that $\Dol$ is expected to be a hyperk\"ahler rotation of the K-theoretic version of this construction.
 Thus, it is natural to consider how these constructions can be generalized to that case.
-The analogous calculation of a tilting bundle with explicit endomorphism ring can be generalized in this case, as the second author will show in future work \cite{Webcoh}, but it is very difficult to even conjecture the correct category to consider on the A-side.
+The analogous calculation of a tilting bundle with explicit endomorphism ring can be generalized in this case, as the second author will shows in \cite{WebcohI}, but it is very difficult to even conjecture the correct category to consider on the A-side.

-One key motivation for interest in hypertoric varieties is that provide excellent examples of conic symplectic singularities (see \cite{BLPWquant,BLPWgco}), which can be understood in combinatorial terms.
-Considerations in 3-d mirror symmetry \cite{BLPWgco} and calculations in the representation theory of its quantization lead Braden, Licata, Proudfoot and the second author to suggest that these varieties should be viewed as coming in dual pairs, corresponding to Gale dual combinatorial data.
+One key source of interest in hypertoric varieties is that they provide excellent examples of conic symplectic singularities (see \cite{BLPWquant,BLPWgco}), which can be understood in combinatorial terms.
+Considerations in 3-d mirror symmetry \cite{BLPWgco} and calculations in the representation theory of its quantization led Braden, Licata, Proudfoot and the second author to suggest that hypertoric varieties should be viewed as coming in dual pairs, corresponding to Gale dual combinatorial data.
 In particular, the categories $\mathcal{O}$ attached to these two varieties are Koszul dual \cite{GDKD,BLPWtorico}.
 An obvious question in this case is how the categories we have considered, such as coherent sheaves, can be interpreted in terms of the dual variety (they are certainly not equivalent or Koszul dual to the coherent sheaves on the dual variety, as some very simple examples show).
 Some calculations in quantum field theory suggest that they are the representations of a vertex algebra constructed by a BRST analogue of the hyperk\"ahler reduction, but this is definitely a topic which will need to wait for future research.